NirSeg/CSES/README.md

-All the competetive programing problems i've solved from the CSES website.
+All the competetive programing problems I've solved from the CSES website.